GST Calculator — Add or Remove 10% GST, Bulk + BAS

 What is the GST rate in Australia?

-The Goods and Services Tax (GST) in Australia is 10%, introduced on 1 July 2000 and administered by the ATO.
-It applies to most taxable goods, services, and other items sold or consumed in Australia.
+The Goods and Services Tax (GST) in Australia is a 10% tax on most goods, services, and other items sold or consumed in the country, introduced on 1 July 2000 and administered by the ATO.
 Some categories are GST-free (basic fresh food, medical and education services, exports) and others are input-taxed (residential rent, most financial supplies).
-Businesses registered for GST charge it on taxable sales, claim credits for GST paid on business inputs, and report the net amount to the ATO each Business Activity Statement (BAS) period.
+GST-registered businesses charge 10% on taxable sales, claim credits for the GST they pay on business purchases, and report the net amount to the ATO each Business Activity Statement (BAS) period.

 How much GST do I pay on $1,000?